 We are the UK's largest organisation for funding research on economic and social issues.
 We support independent, high quality research which has an impact on business, the public sector and civil society.
 Our total budget for 2016/17 is around £192 million.
 At any one time we support over 4,000 researchers and postgraduate students in academic institutions and independent research institutes.

-We are a non-departmental public body (NDPB) established by Royal Charter in 1965 and receive most of our funding through the Department for Business, Innovation and Skills (BIS).
+We are a non-departmental public body (NDPB) established by Royal Charter in 1965 and receive most of our funding through the Department for Business, Energy and Industrial Strategy (BEIS).
 Our research is vigorous and authoritative, as we support independent, high-quality, relevant social science.